viveknaragude/React-Redux-material-ui-Starter-Kit/README.md

 ```
 If everithing is fine you should see a message like this:
 ```
-==> ??
-Listening on port 3500.
+Listening on port 3000.
 Open up http://localhost:3000/ in your browser.
 ```
-If that is the case you can the application in `http://localhost:3000`.